JairoBm13/connectGathering/README.md

 * User verification based on Driver's License/SSN/Business ID/Passport
 * Automatic group creation based on interests

+## How to Run

+1. Download the repo as a .zip.
+2. Decompress the .zip folder.
+3. `cd` to this folder.
+4. Run `pnpm run dev` or `pnpm run build`.
+5. View the program on [http://localhost:5173](http://localhost:5173).

 ## Used Technologies
 * The backend:
   * Go